mingus-sessions/nsmls/README.md

 The project is a personal project, which is released because it might be useful for others.
 License is GPLv2, feel free to maintain your own version.
 See the NOTICE file in that case.

 Send your patches and improvements, so at least other users can find and apply them (the suckless way).
-(Take note of the Unix / KISS / Suckless ideas).
+Note that new features are unlikely to be implemented.

 No support, feel free to report your issue though.
 Your issue is probably my issue as well.